Course Catalog

 5 units

 Examines the sound system of Spanish, compares the English and Spanish systems of pronunciation, and teaches the phonetic/phonological variation across dialects of Spanish.
-Prerequisite(s): SPAN 6 or SPHS 6; and LING 50.
+Prerequisite(s): SPAN 6 or SPHS 6; and LING 50, or placement by assessment.
 Enrollment limited to 25.

 SPAN 141